-Department acceptance of HMA consists of material acceptance testing and both plant and paving inspection.
+Department, that is Caltrans, acceptance of HMA consists of material acceptance testing and both plant and paving inspection.
 The resident engineer is responsible for coordinating necessary field personnel and taking contract administration action when required.
 Verify that Caltrans personnel who sample or test have met the requirements of the Caltrans Independent Assurance Program and are qualified to perform the sampling or testing.
 For more information, go to:

-https://dot.ca.gov/programs/engineering-services/independent-assurance-program

-Material acceptance sampling frequencies and material acceptance testing frequencies, shown in Table 6-1.13 of this manual, are not the same.
-Caltrans limited the risk to the contractor by specifying in Section 39, "Asphalt Concrete," of the Standard Specifications that no single test result may represent more than the smaller of 750 tons or one day's production, whichever is less, except AASHTO T 283, "Resistance of Compacted Asphalt Mixtures to Moisture-Induced Damage," and AASHTO T 324 (Modified), "Hamburg Wheel-Track Testing of Compacted Asphalt Mixtures."
+https://dot.ca.gov/programs/engineering-services/independent-assurance-program the Standard Specifications that no single test result may represent more than the smaller of 750 tons or one day's production, whichever is less, except AASHTO T 283, "Resistance of Compacted Asphalt Mixtures to Moisture-Induced Damage," and AASHTO T 324 (Modified), "Hamburg Wheel-Track Testing of Compacted Asphalt Mixtures."
 Therefore, during the work, it is important to split all acceptance sample materials.
 Use one sample for acceptance testing and one for dispute resolution.